Mahogany Wood Properties and Uses – All About Mahogany

 1. Appearance

-There are many reasons to choose mahogany, the attractive color being one of them.
+There are many reasons to choose Mahogany, the attractive color being one of them.
 Mahogany is a reddish-brown color that adds to the look of any project.
 Mahogany wood gets darker in color over time.

 2. Water Resistance